davidpallmann/sql-database-binding-azurefunc-v1/README.md

    * In the FunctionApp project in Visual Studio, edit the local.settings.json file and set the ConnectionString value to a connection string for your Books database.

-3. Swith to Debug configuration.
+2. Switch to Debug configuration.

-4. Make sure **FunctionApp** is the start-up project (if unsure, right-click FunctionApp in Solution Explorer and select Set as Startup Project).
+3. Make sure **FunctionApp** is the start-up project (if unsure, right-click FunctionApp in Solution Explorer and select Set as Startup Project).

-5. Press F5 to run.
+4. Press F5 to run.

-6. A console window should open, with a lightning bold text logo at the top.
+5. A console window should open, with a lightning bold text logo at the top.

-7. Once the function app initializes, you should see "Http Functions" and a list of functions and URLs similar to the following:
+6. Once the function app initializes, you should see "Http Functions" and a list of functions and URLs similar to the following:

 ```